 Metabolic Syndrome & Insulin Resistance

 - Metabolic disease/disorder: Metabolism is the process body uses to get or make energy from the food we eat.
 A metabolic disorder occurs when abnormal chemical reactions in the body disrupt this process.
-There are different types of metabolic disorders; some affect the breakdown of amino acids, carbohydrates or lipids and some are mitochondrial diseases that affects cell’s energy production.
-One can develop a metabolic disorder when organs, such as liver or pancreas, become diseased or do not function normally (e.g.: diabetes and fatty liver disease).
+There are different metabolic disorders; some affect the breakdown of amino acids, carbohydrates, or lipids, and some are mitochondrial diseases that affect cells’ energy production.
+One can develop a metabolic disorder when organs, such as the liver or pancreas, become diseased or do not function normally (e.g., diabetes and fatty liver disease).

-Some experts consider these disorders also metabolic diseases: brain disease such as Alzheimer and Parkinson’s disease as well as disease with inflammatory and autoimmune root cases such as IBD (Irritable bowl disease; ulcerative colitis & crohn’s disease), EoE (Eosinophilic esophagitis) and skin disorders such as Atopic dermatitis (eczema) and Psoriasis.
+Some experts consider these disorders also metabolic diseases: brain diseases such as Alzheimer and Parkinson’s disease as well as a disease with inflammatory and autoimmune root cases such as IBD (Irritable bowel disease; ulcerative colitis & Crohn’s disease), EoE (Eosinophilic esophagitis) and skin disorders such as Atopic dermatitis (eczema) and Psoriasis.

-- Metabolic syndrome: A group of conditions that will increase the risk for heart disease and diabetes.
+- Metabolic syndrome: A group of conditions that will increase heart disease and diabetes.
 These conditions are:

 - High blood pressures